-Pursuant to CB-67-2013, uses permitted in the I-1 Zone are permitted on the subject site until July 1, 2014.
-The applicant shall consider future tenants for the existing industrial building that blend together harmoniously with the proposed multifamily residential development.
+Pursuant to Section 27-547(b) [CB-67-2013], uses permitted in the I-1 Zone are permitted on the subject site [until July 1, 2014].
+The applicant shall consider future tenants for the [existing industrial building] remaining parcels that blend together harmoniously with the proposed [multifamily residential development] warehouse/office use, and adjacent residential and industrial uses.